Business appraisal conduct under the USPAP Ethics Rule

-Most professional business valuations these days are done in compliance with the Uniform Standards of Professional Appraisal Practice, or USPAP for short.
-The USPAP standards have evolved to keep pace with the changing demands of the appraisal profession.
+Most professional business appraisers these days do their valuation in compliance with the Uniform Standards of Professional Appraisal Practice, or USPAP for short.
+And the USPAP standards have evolved to keep pace with the changing demands of the appraisal profession.

-The requirement for reliable, defensible, and transparent business valuation has led the USPAP standard authors to develop a set of guidelines under the so called Ethics Rule.
+Clients need reliable, defensible, and transparent business valuations.
+As a result, the USPAP standard authors have developed a set of guidelines under the so called Ethics Rule.
 In addition to the management of appraisal engagements and ensuring client confidentiality, the Ethics Rule specifies a set of professional conduct rules.

 Considering taking on a business valuation engagement?
-These are the guidelines of what it takes to complete a professional business appraisal that makes the grade under the USPAP standard:
+Take a look at the guidelines of what it takes to complete a professional business appraisal that makes the grade under the USPAP standard:

 You must perform business valuations in an objective, impartial manner and without seeking to satisfy your personal interest.
 The standard specifically states these requirements:

 - You must show no bias in your valuation analysis.

 - You must not act as an advocate of any party, including your client.

 - Refrain from agreeing to a certain valuation result before completing your analysis.

 - Steer clear of any attempts to mislead or defraud the recipients of your business appraisal.

 - No fake business valuation reporting should creep into your work.